TheZoq2/dcs_on_linux/README.md

 ![img2](https://user-images.githubusercontent.com/43189454/107122784-b029ad00-6891-11eb-8e0b-41d06e706e6d.png)

 Note that `HeadTracker.dll` need not be present as Linuxtrack replicates TrackIR directly (in the case of DCS, at least.)

+### A note on headtracking

+This only applies if an IR-modified camera is used as input to your headtracking program of choice, but can be very useful if so.
+Video4Linux(2) "*is a collection of device drivers and an API for supporting realtime video capture on Linux systems*" and thus is the utility used by Opentrack and Linuxtrack to address IR cameras - often the venerable PS3Eye.
+V4L2 handles the configuration of attached cameras, and so is the utility to use to change any settings.

+For IR-modded cameras, the settings of most significance are gain, auto-exposure and (automatic) white balance.
+The PS3Eye, not having any physical controls aside from an FOV setting, can be configured using the V4L2 test utility ([`v4l-utils`](https://pkgs.org/download/v4l-utils)), however changes made here do not persist across reboots.
+Opentrack has this configuration utility built-in, but for Linuxtrack users or those needing to change camera settings system-wide, there is a solution.
+Do the following: